SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 Iron is a terriable way of getting some energy out of a atom because it has the lowest ever potential energy

+Nuclear processes usually end up with Iron; like...

+- If you are on the "blue"/"left" region, you release energy by fusioning into iron (add stuff up until you get to stable iron.)
+- If you are on the "yellow"/"r"